 If you have recently released a product of some kind and want to get some buzz going, you will need some qualified reviews on blogs and related platforms.
 How to get bloggers to review your product?
 Keep reading to learn some simple promotional techniques.

-There are many email lists available online of bloggers, professional writers, and related influencers.
+Many email lists are available online of bloggers, professional writers, and related influencers.

 There are many strategies when it comes to luring bloggers and even professional writers to your product.
 Here are just a few things to experiment with.

-There are many email lists available online of bloggers, professional writers, and related influencers.
-It would be a good idea to find one of these lists and start there.
-Beginning with a pre-formed list will save you the time of scouring blogs one by one and looking for contact information that way.
+Many email lists are available online of bloggers, professional writers, and related influencers.
+Finding one of these lists and starting there would be a good idea.
+Beginning with a pre-formed list will save you time scouring blogs one by one and looking for contact information that way.
 The writers on these email lists may not always be the right fit for your specific product, so do some pruning once you have the list in hand.